aedifex/GOSST/README.md

 # 🛰️ GOSST — Go Service Skeleton Template

 [![Build](https://img.shields.io/badge/build-passing-brightgreen)](#)

-Minimal, CI/CD-native Go service.
-Built for clarity, speed, and Harness-first deployment workflows.
+Minimal, CI/CD-native Go service built specifically to demonstrate real-world delivery workflows in **Harness CI/CD**.

 ---

 ## 🚀 What is GOSST?

-**GOSST** is a skeletal web service written in Go, containerized with Docker, and purpose-built to integrate with modern CI/CD platforms — especially [Harness](https://harness.io).
+**GOSST** is a production-minded Go web service, containerized with Docker and designed from day one to run inside a modern CI/CD pipeline — with first-class support for [Harness](https://harness.io).

 It exists to:

-- Demo real-world DevOps patterns
-- Validate infra pipelines (build → push → deploy)
+- Demonstrate real CI → Build → Push → Deploy workflows
+- Validate cloud-native deployment patterns
-- Give you a clean slate to expand into microservices or API development
+- Serve as a clean foundation for microservices or API development
+- Showcase Harness-native pipeline automation in a minimal, reproducible way

+---

+## ⚙️ Harness-First by Design

+GOSST plugs directly into **Harness CI/CD**.

+Typical enterprise flow:

+1. Git push triggers Harness pipeline
+2. Harness builds the container image
+3. Image is pushed to Azure Container Registry
+4. Harness deploys to Azure Container Apps

+Pipeline configuration lives in `.harness/` and is structured for clarity and extensibility.

+The goal: clarity over complexity.
+No magic.
+Just reproducible delivery.

 ---